 The city of Little Rock has done its best to keep the momentum going.
 From May through September, you'll find Big Downtown Thursdays, a sort of public happy hour held each week.
 Memorial Day weekend's annual Riverfest features a carnival-type atmosphere and fireworks, and takes place in Riverfront Park .

 The Annual Quapaw Quarter Spring Tour takes place in May, while December brings the Christmas Open House.
-Other historic landmarks are open to the public for tours at various points throughout the year, including the Empress Bed & Breakfast , Trapnall Hall Old State House Museum and Villa Marre.
+Other historic landmarks are open to the public for tours at various points throughout the year, including the Empress Bed & Breakfast , Trapnall Hall and Villa Marre.
 Some buildings are available for special occasion rental and may be used for weddings and other events.

 North Little Rock

 The city just north of the river, North Little Rock, has its own personality and is not to be outdone by its bigger cousin.
 Formerly known as Argenta, this municipality has preserved its own local history.
-The old mill in Old Mill Park , famous for being the backdrop during the opening credits in Gone with the Wind, is open for tours.
+The Old Mill , famous for being the backdrop during the opening credits in Gone with the Wind, is open for tours.

 The Argenta Historic District is a large area that includes city hall, several churches and a military post.
-North Little Rock is also the site of the newly built Alltel Arena , which is home of the UALR Trojan Basketball Team, the Arkansas Twisters Arena Football and the Riverblades hockey team, as well as a number of touring events.
+North Little Rock is also the site of the newly built Verizon Arena , which hosts a large percentage of the city's major entertainment events, including concerts and sporting events.

 West Little Rock

 West Little Rock is the fastest growing area of the city.
 The easiest route here from downtown is to take I-630 west until the interstate ends and runs into Shackleford Road.
-West Little Rock is the part of suburbia where large numbers of new upper middle class homes are being built and where a wide variety of restaurants like Bruno's Little Italy , shops like River City Coffee, Tea & Candy Co. and Brannon's Market , and recreational facilities like Kanis Park are located.
+West Little Rock is the part of suburbia where large numbers of new upper-middle class homes are being built and where a wide variety of restaurants, shops like River City Coffee, Tea & Cream , and recreational facilities like Kanis Park are located.
+West Little Rock is also home to one of the city's most popular shopping centers, the Promenade at Chenal

 The Heights is a trendy, upscale area on the north-central side of town with its own particular flavor, almost as if it were a mini-village in itself.
 Here you will find quaint gift shops, exclusive boutiques, restaurants like Buffalo Grill , cafes like the Whole Hog Cafe & Catering Co. and antique shops mixed into a residential neighborhood that's a bit on the exclusive side.
 This area is north of Hillcrest and dates from the 1920s and 1930s.
 Many of the houses overlook the Arkansas River and are built high up on the bluffs, hence the name.

 University of Arkansas at Little Rock (UALR), the home of the Trojans, is spread over an area west of downtown.
-The Trojan basketball team plays at North Little Rock's Alltel Arena .
+The Trojan basketball team plays at North UALR's Jack Stephens Center .
 The campus' north end houses the University of Arkansas at Little Rock Planetarium , the Fine Arts Building and its art gallery, and the Stella Boyle Smith Auditorium, in which stage plays and musical performances take place.
-The university area is also home to some of the best shopping in town, with two malls— Park Plaza Mall and University Mall—located at the same intersection.
+The university area is also home to some of the best shopping in town, with two malls— Park Plaza Mall and the Midtowne Little Rock—adjacent to eachother.

 If you are looking for a good meal in Little Rock, the only problem you will have is narrowing down your choices.
 Whether you seek fine dining or good old-fashioned Southern barbecue, you are sure to enjoy the many options that Little Rock has to offer.

 Perhaps the most famous of the area's establishments is Juanita's , a favorite of President Clinton.
 If you are in the River Market area, there are plenty of choices.
 Stop at Big on Tokyo and try the Japanese Hibachi-grilled lunch special.
 You can also take home ingredients from the restaurant's grocery store and try a little Japanese cooking yourself.
-For casual dining, walk up to the counter at Shaka Smoke Lodge , a great place for breakfast popular among locals.
-For a fun atmosphere and a mixed-bag menu, try Chit's.
-A popular after-work hot spot, it is definitely not the kind of place where you are expected to wear a coat and tie.
-At Spaule you can choose from a classy menu in a friendly and elegant setting.
-This has been called the best restaurant in town.
-Try Ashley's at the Capital , where you can treat your business associates to food from a first-rate Continental menu.
+For a fine dining fix, say for a special occasion, try Ashley's at the Capital , where you can treat your loved ones or business associates to food from a first-rate continental menu.
 Your Mama's Good Food offers cafeteria-style dining with Southern portions of staples such as chicken-fried steak and meatloaf.
-The Old Feed House has a noteworthy buffet, while Cotham's in the City serves great hamburgers with all the Southern fixings.
+Cotham's in the City serves great hamburgers with all the Southern fixings.

 North Little Rock